al-script/freeCodeCamp-relational-database-projects/README.md

 # freeCodeCamp-Projects

-Migrating fCC projects to GitHub for consolidation and refactoring.
+Migrate fCC projects to GitHub for consolidation and refactoring.